The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

-The final step assumes $\rho \in \mc{N}_+$ generates a foliation whose winding function can be extended so that $\mc D_{\m D}(\varphi) < \infty$.
+The final step assumes that $\rho \in \mc{N}_+$ generates a foliation whose winding function can be extended so that $\mc D_{\m D}(\varphi) < \infty$, and we want to show that $S_+(\rho) < \infty$.
 To point to the difficulty, at this stage we do not know that $\rho_t$ is absolutely continuous.
 However, applying Theorem~\ref{thm:intro_isom}, we have that $\i[\varphi]\in L^2(2\rho)$.
 Using the integrability information we deduce that $H'_t$ is in the Hardy space $\mathcal{H}^1$ and this implies that $\rho_t$ is absolutely continuous and that the density is differentiable a.e.
 It then follows that $S_+(\rho) < \infty$ using Theorem~\ref{thm:intro_isom}.

 {\bf Structure of the paper.} We recall basic definitions in Section~\ref{sec:prelim}.
-The foliation disintegration isometry, Theorem~\ref{thm:intro_isom}, which is a key step in our proof of the energy duality, is established in Section~\ref{sec:hadamard}.
-In Section~\ref{sect:LK-energy} we define the Loewner-Kufarev energy, derive a few basic properties, and discuss examples of finite energy measures and associated foliations.
-Section~\ref{sect:weak-WP} is devoted to the proof of energy duality in the disk under strong regularity assumptions and here we obtain the important \emph{a priori} result that finite energy measures generate foliations whose leaves are Weil-Petersson quasicircles, see Proposition~\ref{prop:WP-QC-final}.
+The foliation disintegration isometry, Theorem~\ref{thm:intro_isom}, is established in Section~\ref{sec:hadamard}.
+In Section~\ref{sect:LK-energy} we define the Loewner--Kufarev energy, derive a few basic properties, and discuss examples of finite energy measures and associated foliations.
+Section~\ref{sect:weak-WP} is devoted to the proof of energy duality in the disk under strong regularity assumptions and here we obtain the important \emph{a priori} result that finite energy measures generate foliations whose leaves are Weil--Petersson quasicircles, see Corollary~\ref{cor:S_finite_foliation_WP}.
 The general energy duality result for the unit disk, Theorem~\ref{thm:main}, is proved in Section~\ref{sec:disk_duality}.
-We work in the set-up of the Loewner-Kufarev equation in the unit disk in Sections~\ref{sec:prelim}-\ref{sec:disk_duality} and we introduce the whole-plane Loewner-Kufarev equation only in Section~\ref{sec:whole-plane}, where we prove whole-plane energy duality, see Theorems~\ref{thm:WP-leaf} and \ref{thm:main0}.
+We work in the set-up of the Loewner--Kufarev equation in the unit disk in Sections~\ref{sec:prelim}-\ref{sec:disk_duality} and we introduce the whole-plane Loewner--Kufarev equation only in Section~\ref{sec:whole-plane}, where we prove whole-plane energy duality, see Theorems~\ref{thm:WP-leaf} and \ref{thm:main0}.
 In Section~\ref{sec:application} we derive the consequences of energy duality, see Theorem~\ref{thm:main_rev}, \ref{thm:main-jordan-curve}, and Proposition~\ref{prop:complex_id}.
 Section~\ref{subsec:variation_LK} is devoted to the proof of the conformal distortion formula, Theorem~\ref{thm:conformal-distortion}.
 Section~\ref{sec:further} collects further comments, including a discussion of additional interpretations of our results as well as open problems.